 In sum, if you think and act with the right intention, for example, you know that running a red light is dangerous and will be fined by the police, you will not do so.
 It’s a simple and easy to understand example.
 With the right thought, you will know what to do and what to avoid.
 By practicing right thinking and decisions, you will not take any risks in life, and this is also the foundation for ethical behavior and spiritual progress.

-What is the role of Right Intention in Noble Eightfold Path?
+The Role of Right Intention in Noble Eightfold Path

 The role of Right Intention in the Noble Eightfold Path is to provide a mental framework that guides a practitioner’s thoughts, attitudes, and motivations in accordance with the Buddhist teachings.
 It serves as a foundation for the other elements of the path and is critical for the overall development of one’s spiritual practice.